hwinn4/bechdel-test-chrome-extension/README.md

 - Titles with "the" appear with a comma, e.g. "Secret Life of Pets, The"

-- View is blank: Ghostbusters (2016)
+- Popup is blank: Ghostbusters (2016)